 The Austrian live-in care system relies almost completely on migrant workers.
-Thousands of Eastern European women are brought to Austria by placement agencies for shifts of two to four weeks to care for the elderly and sick in their private homes (24 hours a day, 7 days a week).
+Tens of thousands Eastern European women are brought to Austria by placement agencies for shifts of two to four weeks to care for the elderly and sick in their private homes (24 hours a day, 7 days a week).
 Their work is essential, but also precarious: the wages are low, the risks are high, the travel distances are long; and the COVID-19 pandemic has only made things worse.
-Since the care workers are restricted to “self-employment,” they are left defenseless when faced with abuse and exploitation.
-They do not have access to unions or institutional support.
-They do not benefit from unemployment or paid sick leave, while their pensions remain unacceptably low.
+The care workers are forced into the “self-employment” system, which leaves them defenseless when facing abuse and exploitation: they have no access to unions protection or institutional support, they do not benefit from unemployment or paid sick leave, while their pensions remain unacceptably low.

 Migrant care workers are currently excluded from most democratic and civic processes in Austria.
-Because their work confines them between the four walls of private homes in little villages and towns spread all over Austria, it is very difficult for them to meet each other, socialize, and organize in conventional ways.
-In order to tackle all of these obstacles, direct empowerment of care workers is the key.
-By strengthening their solidarity networks and granting them the tools to self organize, the care workers will gain confidence and strength in their position as caretakers, as workers, and as active European citizens.
+Because their work confines them between the four walls of private homes, in little villages and towns spread all over Austria, it is very difficult for them to meet each other, socialize and organize in conventional ways.
+By strengthening their solidarity networks and granting them accessible online tools to self-organize, they will gain confidence and strength in their position as caretakers, as workers, and as active European citizens.

 Thousands of Eastern European women are brought to Austria by placement agencies for shifts of two to four weeks to care for the elderly and sick in their private homes (24 hours a day, 7 days a week).
 Their work is essential, but also precarious.

 This project provides migrant care workers with the necessary information to engage in formal and informal democratic and labor processes.
-In order to achieve this, an initial pilot project will be carried out within the Romanian carers’ community.
-The first part of the pilot project will consist of free online learning programs, which will be easily accessible and in the Romanian language.
-The second part of the project will be a series of organized offline community meetings for the care workers, with the goal of building up new networks of solidarity and strengthening the existing ones, while also encouraging cooperation and kick-starting the initiation of local groups for the future.
+In order to achieve this, an initial pilot project will be carried out within the Romanian and Slovak carers’ community.
+The first part of the pilot project will consist of free online learning programs and events – all easily accessible and in the Romanian and Slovak languages.
+The second part of the project will be a series of organized online and offline community meetings, with the goal of building up new networks of solidarity and strengthening the existing ones, while also encouraging cooperation and kick-starting the initiation of local groups for the future.

 The program of the pilot project will be built in the two steps highlighted below.